DianaLuis02/Automation-of-processes-in-excel-hosted-in-sharedpoint/README.md

 - 💬 Let's chat about **Data Analysis, Visualization with Power BI, Python Data Manipulation, and Machine Learning Basics.**

+- **The following project exemplifies the automation of Excel tasks hosted on SharePoint using Python functions.
+This automation is achieved by downloading Excel files from SharePoint sites specified in environment variables, using the office365 library for authentication and file manipulation.
+The code also makes use of the pandas library to parse the downloaded data and convert it into DataFrames for further processing.
+In addition, automatic emailing is implemented using the win32com library to notify about the generation of the late news report.
+This solution provides an efficient and automated way to manage and process SharePoint hosted data, which helps to improve productivity and reduce errors in repetitive analysis and reporting tasks.**

 - 📫 Reach me at **dianaquinteroluis@gmail.com**

 <h3 align="left">Connect with me:</h3>